mzguntalan/vegetable/README.md

 The result is itself a vector graphic.
-No the result is not a collection of the two - there is no list that collects the pieces together - the new vector graphic is itself a `VectorGraphic` object which means it defines its shape by `f_portion_s` - this means that it doesn't know it was composed of smaller segments.
+No the result is not a collection of the two - there is no list that collects the pieces together - the new vector graphic is itself a `VectorGraphic` object which means it defines its shape by `f_portion_s`; this means that it doesn't know it was composed of smaller segments and it acts just like any other vector graphic.

 Another cool feature is that you don't need the smaller pieces to be connected (connected means: end point of the first == start point of the second).
-So you can create entire logos, figures, with all just 1 vector graphic.
+So you can create entire logos, figures, with all just 1 vector graphic object.

-This feature wherein the sum of 2 vector graphics is also a vector graphic allows it to be rendered as a point sequence where the points are equally spaced.
+This feature wherein the sum of 2 vector graphics is also a vector graphic allows it to be rendered as a point sequence where the adjacent points are equally spaced.

 # broccoli
 This package uses `carrot` in order to deliver the following.